frontenddogma/web-development-glossary/manuscript/i.md

 : A JavaScript function that runs as soon as it is defined.
 The IIFE is a design pattern which is also known as a Self-Executing Anonymous Function and contains two major parts: The first is the anonymous function with lexical scope enclosed within the Grouping Operator (`()`).
 This prevents accessing variables within the IIFE idiom as well as polluting the global scope.
 The second part creates the immediately invoked function expression (`()`) through which the JavaScript engine will directly interpret the function.&nbsp;[‡](#m-iife)

 Immutable
 : A property of an object whose state cannot be modified after it was created (an immutable or unchangeable object).
 This is in contrast to a mutable object.
-In some cases, an object is considered immutable even if some internally used attributes change, but the object’s state appears unchanging from an external point of view.
+In some cases, an object is considered immutable even if some internally used attributes change, but the object’s state appears to be unchanging from an external point of view.
 Strings and other concrete objects are typically expressed as immutable objects to improve readability and runtime efficiency in object-oriented programming.
 Immutable objects are also useful because they are inherently thread-safe.&nbsp;[†](#w-immutable)

 In-App Browser
 : A browser instance in a mobile application, usually working on the basis of WebViews (Android) or WKWebViews (iOS).